- Why Should You Customize Your WooCommerce Category Page?

-As a result, in this post, we’ll show you how to change your category page in WooCommerce and make it easier for your consumers to explore your site, along with some added benefits.
+As a result, in this post, we’ll show you how to change your category page in WooCommerce and make it easier for your consumers to explore your site and some added benefits.

 The Benefits of Customizing your WooCommerce Category Page

-This can go way beyond a couple of paragraphs, but just to give you an idea, here are a couple of well-known advantages of a custom category page.
+This can go way beyond a couple of paragraphs, but here are a couple of well-known advantages of a custom category page to give you an idea.

-A great advantage of a customized category page is that it boosts revenues and profits.
-By designing a better WooCommerce category page, you will be able to present your goods in the best light possible, increasing consumer interest in purchasing them.
+A significant advantage of a customized category page is that it boosts revenues and profits.
+In addition, by designing a better WooCommerce category page, you will be able to present your goods in the best light possible, increasing consumer interest in purchasing them.

 As a matter of fact, according to Baymard Institute: